 Class representatives act as liaisons between the lecturer and students.
 They also work with the Victoria University of Wellington Students’ Association (VUWSA) Student Representation Coordinator on any academic issues that may arise in their course.

 Reps are elected by students by the third week of classes every trimester.
 Once elected, class reps register online and complete their online training through the VUWSA website.
-Representation may be approved (on a case-by-case basis) to count towards Wellington Plus and the Victoria International Leadership Programme.
+Representation may be approved (on a case-by-case basis) to count towards Wellington Plus and the Wellington International Leadership Programme.

 Student experience improvement survey